 Sports scientists are in high demand, as technology evolves and the need for athletes to get an extra edge becomes more acute.

 Sports Science is the study of how the healthy human body works during exercise and how sport and physical activity promote health physically, mentally and socially.

 The study of sport incorporates many other academic studies and areas, like physiology, psychology, anatomy, engineering and chemistry.

 - Sport & Exercise Science

 The UK is the home of modern sport.
-There's no better place to study sport than here, where there are expert courses in all areas, and a national obsession with sport.
+There's no better place to study sport than here, where there are expert courses in all areas and a national obsession with sport.

-Sports Science is a relatively new academic discipline, but one that is taken extremely seriously and which has received serious funding.
+Sports Science is a relatively new academic discipline, but one that is taken extremely seriously and has received serious funding.
 Advances in technology and medicine are breaking ground every day.

 If you're a sports fan, then working in it every day, no matter what sport it is, could be a dream job.
 Sports Science puts you right at the heart of it, with placement opportunities galore.